zsparal/api-documentation/source/migrating-v1-to-v2.rst

 * ``bitcoinRate`` has been removed from the Bitcoin detail object on the Payment resource.
 * ``cardCountry`` has been removed from the creditcard detail object on the Payment resource.

-These new fields are added:
+These new fields have been added:

 .. _settlementAmount: